Local Regulations

 City Requirements

-- Building Permits: Obtain necessary permits for any demolition or structural alterations.
+- Building Permits: Obtain necessary permits for any structural changes.

-- Health and Safety Codes: Follow local health codes for sanitation and safety during cleanup operations.
+- Health and Safety Codes: Adhere to all local health and safety regulations for property cleanup and remediation.

 State Requirements